Southwestern PA Native Plants with a Spotlight on Caterpillars

 Enjoy beautiful illustrations of flora native to Pittsburgh and southwestern Pennsylvania!

-In this virtual exhibit, plant lovers of all ages can now enjoy stunning illustrations of plants native to the southwestern Pennsylvania region.
+In our Welcome Center Gallery through Sun., Jan.
+8, plant lovers of all ages can enjoy stunning illustrations of plants native to the southwestern Pennsylvania region.
 Southwestern PA Native Plants with a Spotlight on Caterpillars is part of the Flora Project, a collaboration between Phipps Conservatory and Botanical Gardens' Botanical Art and Illustration Program, and the Allegheny Highlands Botanical Art Society.
-This exhibit will also be on display in the Welcome Center Gallery starting Fri., Oct.
-28 through Sun., Jan.
-8. Stay tuned for more details!

 Witch-hazel (Hamamelis virginia), illustration by Abby Krick